 The 2018 Dutch Pavilion is envisioned as a collaborative research endeavor by a national and international network.
-This network, which brings together the expertise of architects, designers, knowledge institutions and the private sector, will test and disseminate outcomes before, during, and beyond the exhibition timeframe and venue of the Venice Architecture Biennale in 2018.
+This network, which brings together the expertise of architects, designers, knowledge institutions and the private sector, will test and disseminate outcomes before, during, and beyond the exhibition timeframe and venue of the Biennale Architettura 2018.
 The curator, Rotterdam-based architect and researcher Marina Otero Verzier, Director of Research at Het Nieuwe Instituut, will act as the instigator and creative mediator of the multiple contributions.

 Commissioned exhibitors and projects for the extended program of the Dutch Pavilion have been selected.
 More details of these projects can be found in the Jury Report, and an overview of all those involved in the programme on the Team page of this web magazine.
-In addition the teams of the Belgian, Dutch and Spanish pavilions have launched a joint Open Call entitled Outside the Box for a spatial intervention and action in the outdoor space in front of the three adjoining pavilions, and during the official opening day of the Biennale.
+In addition the teams of the Belgian, Dutch and Spanish pavilions have launched a joint Open Call entitled Outside the Box for a spatial intervention and action in the outdoor space in front of the three adjoining pavilions, and during the official opening day of the event.

 With the title WORK, BODY, LEISURE, the 2018 Dutch Pavilion addresses the spatial configurations, living conditions, and notions of the human body engendered by disruptive changes in labor ethos and conditions.
 The project seeks to foster new forms of creativity and responsibility within the architectural field in response to emerging technologies of automation.